santhoshtr/website/content/blog/2019-09-10-BIS-pos-tagset-review.md

 ## Conclusion

 Malayalam is a morphologically rich language and require sequence based POS tagging system with wide set of POS tags and Feature tags.
 A smaller POS tagging system like BIS POS tagging system does not address the language characteristics.
 The POS tag set itself is incomplete and not prepared with details.
 Using such a tag system will miss most of the important POS information required for higher level processing.
-The tagging examples given in the POS tag document and the corpus provided by TDIL are full mistakes and make me wornder whether it went through any review at all.
+The tagging examples given in the POS tag document and the corpus provided by TDIL are full mistakes and make me wonder whether it went through any review at all.
 I would not advice to use that corpus for any statistical training purpose or any reference purpose.

 Even though I used Malayalam language as example, the BIS tag set has same tags for other languages as well.
 I would argue that those languages also face more or less same issues I explained in this article.